 What is the Likert scale?

+Psychologist, Rensis Likert established a distinction between a scale which materializes from a collection of responses to a group of items (may be 8 or more), and responses are measured in a range of values.
 Technically, a Likert Scale makes reference to the last-mentioned.
 The difference between these two concepts has to do with the distinction that Likert made between the phenomenon that is being investigated and the variables of the means of capture.

 Likert Scale is a psychometric scale used mainly in market research to understand the opinions and attitudes of a consumer towards a brand, product or target market.
 It serves organizations to make measurements and know about the degree of conformity of a person or respondent towards a certain affirmative or negative sentence.